anovos/anovos-docs/docs/using-anovos/data-reports/html_report.md

     ![](https://anovos.github.io/anovos-docs/assets/html-reports/descriptive-statistics-6.png)
     - **Measures of Dispersion**:  Explains how much the data is dispersed through metrics like Standard Deviation, Variance, Covariance, IQR and range for each attribute.
     ![](https://anovos.github.io/anovos-docs/assets/html-reports/descriptive-statistics-7.png)
-    - **Measures of Shape**: Describe  distribution (or pattern) for different attributes through metrics like skewness and kurtosis.
+    - **Measures of Shape**: Describes distribution (or pattern) for different attributes through metrics like skewness and kurtosis.
     ![](https://anovos.github.io/anovos-docs/assets/html-reports/descriptive-statistics-8.png)

 - **Attribute Visualizations** includes the following modules:
-    - **Numeric**: Visualizing the distributions of Numerical attributes using Histograms
+    - **Numeric**: Visualizing the distributions of numerical attributes using histograms
     ![](https://anovos.github.io/anovos-docs/assets/html-reports/attribute-visualization-1.png)

     - **Categorical**: Visualizing the distributions of Categorical attributes using Barplot